MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-dotnet-app-studio.md

 ## The app road-map

-Building an app using Teams Toolkit follows a three-step process:
+Building an app using C# follows a three-step process:

 Before you begin creating your first Teams app, install the tools and set up your development environment.